-Tracking your shipments is a necessity in the transport and logistics industry nowadays.
-It is important to know where your delivery is so that you as a manager can anticipate and decide fast on changes that are crucial to your operations.
+Tracking and tracing your shipments is a necessity in the transport and logistics industry nowadays.
+It is important to know where your delivery is so that you, as a manager, can anticipate and decide fast on changes that are crucial to your operations.
 And having a record of the delivery tracking can help you identify the areas or problems that need to be addressed.
 Because timing is the most important factor in transport and logistics services.

 Finding yourself a transport and logistics services provider

 Transportify not only promotes itself as a leading logistics company, but the core competency of our services is to have your shipping costs in check.
-It is the role of Transportify to make sure that your business will make it to the destination safe.
+It is the role of Transportify as a cargo company for pick up and delivery to make sure that your business will make it to the destination safely.
 Most of our delivery services can be availed through less-than-truckload.
 But this is also your chance to maximize each shipment and save yourself from unnecessary transportation expenses.